top of page

 Meet The Team

-GH WHA SIM is led by Dr. Ahmad Firas Khalid, Assistant Professor (Teaching) at the School of Global Health at York University.
-Dr. Khalid is supported by Dr. A.M.
-Viens, Director of the School of Global Health at York University.
+WHA SIM is led by Dr. Ahmad Firas Khalid, Assistant Professor (Teaching) at the School of Global Health at York University, with support from Dr. A.M.
+Viens, Director of the School of Global Health at York University, and Megan George, a graduate student at the University of Toronto.

 Khalid-HeadShot_edited.jpg